Thank you! Your submission has been received!

 What about

-the real lives of
+the real people?

 That a disabled life isn’t worth living.